 This medicine may increase your risk of having a heart attack or stroke.
 This is more likely to occur in people who already have heart and blood vessel disease and who are using this medicine for a long time.
 Check with your doctor right away if you are having chest pain or discomfort, nausea or vomiting, pain or discomfort in the arms, jaw, back, or neck, shortness of breath, slurred speech, or weakness.

 Serious side effects can occur during treatment with this medicine.
 Sometimes serious side effects can occur without warning.
 However, possible warning signs often occur, including severe stomach pain, black tarry stools, and/or vomiting of blood or material that looks like coffee grounds, skin rash, swelling of the face, fingers, feet, and/or lower legs.
-Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of skin.
+Also, signs of serious heart problems could occur such as chest pain, tightness in the chest, fast or irregular heartbeat, or unusual flushing or warmth of the skin.
 Check with your doctor immediately if you or your child notice any of these warning signs.